 2018 Event Predictions

 Trends.
-They’re ubiquitous and obvious in the moment, often regrettable years down the road, and completely unpredictable in years prior.
+They’re ubiquitous and obvious at the moment, often regrettable years down the road, and completely unpredictable in years prior.
 Or are they?
 Our event producers have spent decades following, executing on, and defining some of the event industry’s hottest trends.
 This year, they’re making predictions for what 2018 will behold.
 Now, let’s take a peek into the event trend crystal ball.

 Coco, the Nineties, LED